PrestaShop/docs/development/components/database/objectmodel.md

     'fields' => array(
 ```

-- `table` is the related database table name (without the database table `PREFIX`, usually `ps_`),
+- `table` is the related database table name (without the database table `PREFIX`),
 - `primary` is the name of the `PRIMARY KEY` field in the database table, which will be used as `$id` in the ObjectModel
 - `multilang` is a boolean value indicating that the entity is available in multiple langages, see [Multiple languages]({{< ref "#multiple-languages" >}})
 - `fields` is an array containing all other of the fields from the database table.

 ### Fields description

-A field is defined by a key (its name in the database table) and an array of description of its settings.
+A field is defined by a key (its name in the database table) and an array of its settings.

 ```php
 'meta_description' => [